Amazon Web Service as a Data Lake

 ElasticSearch can load data from S3, indexing your data through algorithms you define and providing ways to read and access that data with your own queries.
 It is a service designed to provide customers with search capability without the need to build your own searching algorithms.

 Athena is a “serverless interactive query service.”
 What does this mean?
-It means, I can load countless CSVs into S3 buckets and have Athena return queried data as a data table output.
+It means I can load countless CSVs into S3 buckets and have Athena return queried data as a data table output.
 Think database queries without the database server.
 Practically, you would need to implement cost management techniques (such as data partitioning) to limit the ingestion costs per query as you are charged on the amount of data read in a query.

 Macie is an AWS service that ingests logs and content from all over AWS and analyzes that data for security risks.
-From personal identity information in S3 buckets to high risk IAM Users, Macie is an example of what types of analysis and visualization you can do when you have a data lake.
+From personal identity information in S3 buckets to high-risk IAM Users, Macie is an example of what types of analysis and visualization you can do when you have a data lake.

-These are just some examples on how to augment your data in the cloud.
+These are just some examples of how to augment your data in the cloud.
 S3, by itself, is already a data lake – ‘infinite’, unorganized, and unstructured data storage.
 And the service already is hooked into numerous other AWS services.
 Data lake is here to stay and is a mere stepping stone to utilizing the full suite of technologies available now and in the future.
 Start with S3, add your data files, and use Lambda, ElasticSearch, Athena, and traditional web pages to display the results of those services.
 No servers, no OS configurations or security concerns; just development of queries, lambda functions, API calls, and data presentation – serverless.